An informed customer always makes the best decisions. There is a lot of information here- please read if you are

 Many of my customers have been quoted crazy prices from $500 in Memphis and Atlanta to $800 in Nashville for a stainless refret!
 With turnaround times of 6 months.
 Others have been quoted prices so low it is not realistic.
-If the shop doesn’t charge enough they will go out of business and you will live with the result.
+If the shop doesn’t charge enough they’ll go out of business and you will live with the result.
 If they charge too much you are being taken advantage of.
-We have had to re-do some bad expensive refrets done in large shops in Nashville, and repaired other results of poorly trained luthiers and amateurs refretting with stainless.
-Stainless steel is all we use, and we guarantee our refrets.
+We’ve had to re-do some bad refrets done at large expensive shops in Nashville, and repaired other results of poorly trained luthiers and amateurs who’ve attempted to refret with stainless.
+Stainless steel is all we do, and we guarantee our refrets.

 Mass producers like Taylor in acoustics and Fender and others in electrics don’t do it as a standard because it costs more to put it through their fret process and their ultimate goal is to meet a price point.
 When they will do it you pay a premium.